-This Plan To Bring Sesame Street to Refugee Children Just Earned $100 Million
+This Plan To Bring Sesame Street To Refugee Children Just Earned $100 Million

-The MacArthur Foundation just announced the winner of its $100 million grand prize of its inaugural 100&Change competition: Sesame Workshop and the International Rescue Committee will receive the windfall to create a television show along with plenty of supplemental educational materials and a kid-friendly coaching and support system for the children of Middle Eastern refugees from conflict zones in Jordan, Lebanon, Iraq, and Syria.
+The MacArthur Foundation just announced the $100 million grand prize winner of its inaugural 100&Change competition: Sesame Workshop and the International Rescue Committee will receive the windfall to create a television show along with plenty of supplemental educational materials and a kid-friendly coaching and support system for the children of Middle Eastern refugees from conflict zones in Jordan, Lebanon, Iraq, and Syria.

 The MacArthur Foundation received more than 1,900 proposals for the award, which launched in June 2016.
 It’s purpose: to reward whatever group could come up with the most “meaningful, verifiable, durable and feasible” solution to one of the world’s most vexing problems.